jopemachine/my-dev-env-mac/README.md

 - [hub]: A command-line tool that makes git easier to use with GitHub.
 - [lunarvim]: An IDE layer for Neovim with sane defaults.
 Completely free and community driven.
 - [ranger]: A VIM-inspired filemanager for the console
-- [mcfly]: Fly through your shell history.
-Great Scott!
 - [delta]: A syntax-highlighting pager for git, diff, and grep output
 - [ripgrep]: ripgrep recursively searches directories for a regex pattern while respecting your gitignore
 - [fd]: A simple, fast and user-friendly alternative to 'find'
 - [lazygit]: Simple terminal UI for git commands
-- [autojump]: A cd command that learns - easily navigate directories from the command line

 ### Command Line Applications